Skip to main content

 warning

-We highly recommend that you set EquippedInventory, NonequippedInventory, and Data to be Only Relevant To Owner (or set bOnlyRelevantToOwner = true in C++).
+We highly recommend that you set EquippedInventory, NonequippedInventory, and Data to have the Replication Condition Owner Only (or set bOnlyRelevantToOwner = true in C++).
 These fields were designed to be separate from the others so you can partition what can be seen by other players.

 Data Persistence